25prabhu10/notes/docs/Concepts/Design_Patterns/Design_Patterns.md

 This pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation

-_Intent:_ Iterator is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (_list_, _stack_, _tree_, etc.)
+_Intent:_ Iterator is a behavioural design pattern that lets you traverse elements of a collection without exposing its underlying representation (_list_, _stack_, _tree_, etc.)

 - Iterate pattern allows to traverse through a collection of object